biodash/biodash.github.io/content/codeclub/S02E09_multiple_plots_part2/index.md

 ## 1 -- Intro

-In the previous session we worked with the `facet_wrap()` function from ggplot, which allowed us to use some variable (column) in the dataset to partition data in to multiple panels of a single plot.
-In this session, we'll see how the `facet_wrap()` approach compares to a similar function, `facet_grid()`, and then also explore the package *patchwork* which offers more control and flexibility in arranging multiple plots in a single figure.
+In the previous session we worked with the `facet_wrap()` function from ggplot, which allowed us to use some variable (column) in the dataset to partition data into multiple panels of a single plot.
+In this session, we'll see how the `facet_wrap()` approach compares to a similar function, `facet_grid()`, and also explore the *patchwork* package, which offers more control and flexibility in arranging multiple plots in a single figure.

 We'll continue to use *tidyverse* functions and data from *palmerpenguins*, so install those if you need to.
 If you already have them installed, just load them into your current R session with the [`library()`](https://rdrr.io/r/base/library.html) functions below...